Soy1997/Image_Recognition__ML/README.md

 Key features include:

-Data preprocessing and augmentation for improved model performance Implementation of convolutional neural networks (CNNs) Model training and evaluation using standard datasets Deployment-ready pipeline for real-world use cases
+- Data preprocessing and augmentation for improved model performance.
+- Implementation of convolutional neural networks (CNNs).
+- Model training and evaluation using standard datasets.
+- Deployment-ready pipeline for real-world use cases.

 This repository serves as a practical demonstration of applying deep learning to solve computer vision problems from start to finish.